 The wine was quite good and the chocolate-filled marshmallows were so yummy!

 It’s so convenient and entertaining to be connected to the Canal City Hakata Mall.
 They had dancing water fountain shows & performers.
 It was easy to grab a bite there when we were lazy – they have the Raman Stadium there too! – and the biggest Muji store!

-The room was more than complete with a well stocked bar and Nespresso machine.
-They even had religious books for those who need it.
+The room was more than complete with a well-stocked bar and Nespresso machine.
+They even had religious books for those who need them.